jacomoelLTU/sos-ngac/README.md

 The DB configuration can be deduced by looking at the [Resource Access Point Constants](https://github.com/esen96/sos-ngac/blob/master/sos-ngac/sos-ngac-resource-system/src/main/java/ai/aitia/sos_ngac/resource_system/rap/RAPConstants.java).

 In essence:
-* Create a root user with full priliveges and the same configuration as listed in the RAPConstants file.
-Alternatively, you can create a superuser with your own information, in which case you'll need to change some of the constant values.
+* Create a root user with full privileges and the same configuration as listed in the RAPConstants file.
+Alternatively, you can create a superuser with your own information, in which case you'll need to change some of the constants.

-* Create a database either with the same name as the one listed in the constants, or create one with another name and change the constant value.
+* Create a database either with the same name as the one listed in the constants, or create one with another name and change the constant.

 * The measurement used in the demo will be automatically created and populated by running the sensor in the Consumer application.

 ## Running the project

 1) Clone this repository to run the project natively.
-Alternatively, you download the application executables from the latest release of this repository.
+Alternatively, you can download the application executables from the latest release of this repository.
 2) Start the NGAC server in JSON response mode by running the command ``./ngac-server -j`` in the ngac root folder.
 3) Load and set the correct policy file by navigating to the ``sos-ngac-demo`` folder and executing the ``demo.sh`` file.
-Check that the server returns the correct response to each test case.
+Check that the server returns the correct response for each test case.
 4) If you're using the application executables in the provided release, then the following step is not necessary.
-However, if you plan on running this project natively, then navigate to the root folder of this reposity and download the necessary dependencies:
+However, if you plan on running this project natively, then navigate to the root folder of this reposity and install the necessary dependencies:

 ```
 mvn install